webmachinelearning/webnn/explainer.md

 ## Key scenarios

 There are many important [application use cases](https://webmachinelearning.github.io/webnn/#usecases-application) for high-performance neural network inference.
-One such use cases is deep-learning noise suppression (DNS) in web-based video conferencing.
-The following sample shows how the [NSNet2](https://github.com/microsoft/DNS-Challenge/tree/master/NSNet2-baseline) baseline implementation of deep learning-based noise suppression model may be implemented as WebNN calls.
+One such use case is deep-learning noise suppression (DNS) in web-based video conferencing.
+The following sample shows how the [NSNet2](https://github.com/microsoft/DNS-Challenge/tree/master/NSNet2-baseline) baseline implementation of deep learning-based noise suppression model may be implemented using the WebNN API.

 ```JavaScript
 // Noise Suppression Net 2 (NSNet2) Baseline Model for Deep Noise Suppression Challenge (DNS) 2021.